- Some animals are deadly due to being large and aggressive such as the hippo and elephant.

 There are many more creatures across the globe that are known for having the ability to kill with very little effort.
 Here are the honorable mentions that almost made our list.

-According to the National Oceanic and Atmospheric Administration the Box Jellyfish, native of Indo-Pacific Ocean, is the most venomous marine creature in the world.
+According to the National Oceanic and Atmospheric Administration the Box Jellyfish, a native of the Indo-Pacific Ocean, is the most venomous marine creature in the world.
 They resemble a cube with 15 tentacles growing up to 10 feet in length.
 They have transparent bodies and their tentacles are made of nematocysts, cells that contain toxins.

 Once they are stung, the venom attacks the heart and nervous system simultaneously, incapacitating the victims and making it difficult for them to swim back to the shore.
 They kill around 20 to 40 humans every year.